jonlpersson/ed-latimore/site/_drafts/how-to-be-an-adult-6-things-to-stop-doing.md

 Decisions that were almost certainly made because they would not (or could not) realize that they’re responsible for how their lives turn out.&nbsp;

-## You Don’t Know How To Delay Gratification
+## You know how to delay gratification

 You're not an adult if you can't delay gratification in the pursuit of something greater.